Data-Robusta/data-robusta/presentation_notes.md

 slide: cup of coffee

-Good afternoon, this is Sam Callahan, this is Symeon White, Cari Holmes and I'm Jeff Roeder.
+Good afternoon, this is Symeon White, Sam Callahan, Cari Holmes and I'm Jeff Roeder.
 We are data scientists for Data Robusta.
 slide: flooding in Colombia

 In 1997 heavy rain wiped out approximately 25% of Colombia's coffee plants.
 This caused global coffee prices to skyrocket to 2.5x the normal price.
 It took over 3 years for prices to return to normal.
 These types of events come in many forms: natural distasters, economic, plant disease, and political and greatly affects Colombia's single family farmers that produce 70% Colombia's coffee.